DataJuggler/NotJeopardy/ReadMe.md

 # Tutorial - Switch To Tutorial Branch

-If you want to walk through the tutorial, switch to the main branch on the Git Changes tab.
+If you want to walk through the tutorial, switch to the Tutorial branch on the Git Changes tab.

 <img src=https://github.com/DataJuggler/SharedRepo/blob/master/Shared/Images/TutorailBranchNotJeopardy.png
     height=360 width=178>